FSSRepo/ForceX-Game-Engine/README.md

 # ForceX-Game-Engine
 This powerful engine will be a great project.
 You will be able to create decent games for multiple platforms.

-## Functions and capabilities
+# Functions

 Android 4.1 to up support.

 Windows 7 to up support (32 bits, 64 bits).

-## Requeriments and build
+# Requeriments and build

 You need:

 For desktop build (windows and linux):

 - CMake
 - JDK 8 or 11

 For android build:

 - CMake
 - JDK 8 or 11
 - Android SDK and NDK

+## Build Desktop

-To build this project just execute this commands:
+To build this project just execute these commands:

 ```bash
 # desktop